Health

 Nonsurgical toenail removal, known as debridement, is performed in-office by a healthcare provider.
 The process may need to be repeated several times until the infected part of the toenail is gone.
 Nonsurgical toenail removal isn’t typically painful, but it may be uncomfortable during the scraping process and tender for a while afterward.

-Surgical toenail removal, known as avulsion, is painless during the in-office medical procedure due to a topical anesthetic that’s applied beforehand.
+Surgical toenail removal, known as avulsion, is typically painless during the in-office medical procedure because a topical anesthetic is applied beforehand.
+Avulsion usually involves removing all or a portion of the nail plate from the nail bed.
 Once the anesthesia wears off, you may experience mild to moderate pain, which you can manage with over-the-counter pain relievers.
 Proper wound care is essential after toenail removal to ensure the area doesn’t become infected.
 After a couple of days, the pain should begin to subside.

-While toenail fungus is typically painless and harmless, it can be dangerous for people with a chronic disease or a weakened immune system.
+While toenail fungus is typically painless and harmless, it can be more severe for people with a chronic disease or a weakened immune system.
 It’s important to visit your healthcare provider right away if you have health issues and notice an infection starting on your toenail.

-Fungal infections of the toenails are notoriously difficult to get rid of.
+Getting rid of fungal toenail infections is notoriously difficult.
 Most people want to treat nail fungus because of its appearance, and treatment is a wise choice, since the infection can worsen and spread.
-But if an over-the-counter medication doesn’t improve the infection after several months, you should visit your healthcare provider to discuss other treatment options, including an oral antifungal medication or surgical removal.
+If you choose to try an over-the-counter medication and the infection doesn’t improve the infection after several months, you should visit your healthcare provider to discuss other treatment options.
+They may recommend an oral antifungal medication or surgical removal.